Architecture of Philadelphia: Landmarks and monuments

 John Haviland's first major building was the Philadelphia Arcade, an ancestor of the shopping mall.
 Built in 1827, he based it on the Burlington Arcade in London.
 In 1829 Haviland's Eastern State Penitentiary was completed, and its innovative spoked-wheel design served as the model for hundreds of other prisons.
 Other buildings include the former Franklin Institute (now the Atwater Kent Museum) and the Walnut Street Theater, along with St. George's Episcopal Church and the Pennsylvania Institution for the Deaf and Dumb, now the University of the Art's Dorrance Hamilton Hall.

 Another significant architect was Thomas U. Walter, whose most important Philadelphia building, Girard College, was completed in 1847.
 Along with numerous churches, Walter built the now demolished Gothic-style Philadelphia County Prison and the Egyptian-style debtor's prison in Moyamensing.
 He also designed and built the iron dome of the United States Capitol.

 In the 1840s and 50s many old buildings were replaced by larger business structures.
 Built from red sandstone, granite, and iron, the buildings varied in designs including Greek Revival, Gothic, and Italianate.
 One of the tallest buildings was the eight-story Jayne Building.
 Designed by William L. Johnston, the building had a Venetian Gothic façade and an observation tower designed by Thomas U. Walter.
 The Jayne Building was completed in 1850 and demolished in 1957.
 The city's first entirely cast-iron building was built in 1850.
 Built for Penn Mutual Life Insurance Company, the building was designed by G. P. Cummings.
+The 1869 original Philadelphia Savings Fund Society (PFSF) building, designed by Addison Hutton with an addition by Frank Furness in 1895 has been preserved as part of The St. James, a luxury high-rise apartment on Washington Square.

 The Centennial Exposition, the first American World's Fair, took place in Philadelphia in 1876.
 The exposition included the construction of over 200 buildings, most temporary, including the Main Exhibition Building, designed by Joseph M. Wilson and Henry Petit, which was the largest building in the world at the time.
 The Exposition's two major permanent buildings were Horticultural Hall and Memorial Hall, both designed by Herman J. Schwarzmann.
 Horticultural Hall (demolished 1955) was a Moorish-style glass-and-iron structure built as a tribute to London's Crystal Palace.
 The Beaux-Arts-style Memorial Hall (now home to the Please Touch Museum) was constructed of brick, glass, iron and granite.